• Contact AAPS

 Oral abstract presentation.
 High-quality abstracts are selected for Oral Abstract Sessions.
 These sessions typically attract audiences with special interest in the topic you are presenting.
 The typical presentation time is 10 to 12 minutes.
 Two or three presentations are given back to back, followed by a presentation by a discussant of the ...

-16. Writing a Conference Abstract and Paper for Presentation
+19. Tips for Writing a Successful Abstract for a Presentation

-20. How to write a successful conference abstract
+20. How to write a good abstract for a scientific paper or conference

-21. How to Write an Abstract for a Research Paper
+21. How to write an abstract that will be accepted for presentation at a

 Specify the abstract title, list author names, co-authors and the institutions in the banner; Use sub-headings to show out the structure of your abstract (if authorized); Respect the maximum word count (usually about a 300 word limit) and do not exceed one page; Exclude figures or graphs, keep them for your poster;